 The Board is responsible for leading the Corporation and promoting its success in an accountable and effective manner.
-To provide strategic leadership and effective control of the Corporation, the Board meets in person at least once every three months to oversee the Corporation's business strategy and policies, budgeting and planning, organisational and financial performance, risk management, human resources as well as community relations.
-In order to ensure that wellbalanced decisions are made by the Board, the Directors of the Corporation include officials from the government and regulators, representatives from political parties, banking sector, insurance sector, industry associations, the accounting and legal professions, and also the Consumer Council.
-The Corporation encourages Directors to attend meetings to ensure that issues are properly discussed.
-During 2011, the Board held four meetings.
+To provide strategic leadership and effective control of the Corporation, the Board meets in person at least four times a year to oversee the Corporation's business strategy and policies, budgeting and planning, organisational and financial performance, risk management, human resources as well as community relations.
+In order to ensure that well-balanced decisions are made by the Board, the composition of the Board includes officials from the Government, representatives from political parties, banking sector, insurance sector, relevant industry associations, the accounting and legal professions, and also the Consumer Council.
+Directors are encouraged to attend meetings to ensure that issues are properly discussed.